Boryana-Mihaylova/WaitZero/README.md

-# WaitZero — Cloud-based digital customer service platform with no physical waiting
+# WaitZero — Cloud-based digital customer service platform without physical waiting

-Customers receive real-time updates about their queue position and can arrive just in time — without standing in line.
+Customers receive real-time updates about their queue position and arrive just in time — without standing in line.

 ## About the Project